21 Essential Tips for First-Time Chromebook Users

 15. Quickly Free Up Disk Space

 All Chromebooks come with some form of SSD for data storage.
-While this is great news for speed and performance, there is one downside: SSDs have small storage sizes.
-You’d be hard-pressed to find an affordable Chromebook that can store more than 32 GB.
+While this is great news for speed and performance, there is one downside: many Chromebooks come with very small SSDs.
+On the one hand, this is great because it keeps the cost of a new Chromebook low.
+On the other hand, you can run out of storage space quickly.

 Which is why disk space management is so important.
 Click on your profile icon at the bottom right, then click the gear icon to open Settings.
 Under the Device section, click Storage management.
 Here you can see what’s taking up space on your system and one-click delete when necessary.